dmonin/password-security/README.md

 # Password Security
-Password input field which displays to user how strong is the password.
+Password input field which displays how strong is the entered password.

 ### Screenshot: